tigerbelle07/Capstone/README.md

 In looking at these counties with the lowest morality rates, 14 out of the 15 counties had 1 or 2 mammograph facilities, with Knox County leading the pack with 17 facilities.
 In looking at the insurance factor, the top 15 had the lowest number of uninsured females during 2016-2020.
 Knox county, which has the highest number of mammograph facilities in the group, also has the least amount of uninsured females of approx. 91,969, compared to Shelby county’s 264,365.
 The other counties on the list also had more insured females compared to the counties with the highest mortality rate.

+Final Analysis

-Final Analysis: Insurance and access to adequate healthcare plays a key part in contributing to high mortality rates of breast cancer amongst women in Tennessee.
+Insurance and access to adequate healthcare plays a key part in contributing to high mortality rates of breast cancer amongst women in Tennessee.
 I created a dashboard to provide a visual picture of my analysis.
 I hope from the information provide will help play a small part in highlighting inequity within our healthcare system and encourage our Healthcare administers to continue championing for initiatives to help reduce the Breast Cancer mortality rate to save more female lives within our State.